logichub/brande-help-center/section-7-agency/manage-multiple-brands.md

 - Full editing access (if invited as "Agency Admin")
 - Read-only + approval access (if invited as "Client Collaborator")

-Brand owners can change a collaborator's role or remove them at any time.
+Brand owners can remove a collaborator from the brand at any time.
+Switching a collaborator's role between **Brand Collaborator** and **Client Collaborator** requires removing them and re-inviting them with the new role.

-[NEEDS REVIEW: whether brand ownership transfer is possible, or if only the account owner can own brands]
+There is no in-app brand-ownership transfer action today — contact support if you need to move ownership of a brand to a different account.

 ## Brand-Level Settings